 I was keen to explore my career options while visiting picture perfect locations.
 While study abroad jobs are not easy to come by, they aren’t impossible to find.
 I took on several internships near and far.
 Since these works are generally unpaid, I sometimes kept random side hustles that helped support my travels abroad.

-I will dive into my “how-tos” for making money while traveling.
+I will dive into some methods on how to make money while traveling.
 Hope this will help you as much as it did me!

 1. Teaching & Tutoring

 There are all sorts of teaching jobs abroad now.
 Apparently, Saudi wins the game with the highest payout for those qualified few.
 But in Asia, new grads are readily recruited to teach English.
 From my understanding, the average monthly wage can range from $1500 upwards with accommodation and 1-2 round-trip flights.
 Although the TOEFL certificate is not explicitly required by some, most companies tend to gravitate towards those who are certified.
 Another thing to keep note of is your location when signing the contract-placements range from big cities to remote villages.